Chuck Woolery: Radio and podcast host

 From 2012 to 2014, Woolery hosted a nationally syndicated radio commentary show, Save Us Chuck Woolery, which grew out of his YouTube videos.
 In 2014, the show became a long-format podcast, and was retitled Blunt Force Truth.
-However, before his death the show could still be heard on about 60 radio stations across the country.
+Before his death the show could still be heard on about 60 radio stations across the country.
 With co-host Mark Young, Woolery expanded on his conservative political ideals and current events, often inviting guest experts to join the conversation.

 Political views

 Woolery spoke in favor of American conservatism.
 He was an active supporter of the Republican Party, and had mainly donated to Republican and conservative causes.
 He was a gun rights activist.

 Woolery was accused of antisemitism after a series of tweets in May 2017, including this message: "Believe it or not.
 Karl Marx and Vladimir Lenin were both Jewish.
 I was shocked to find, most of the original Soviet Communists were Jewish."
 The claim that communism is Jewish in origin forms the core of the antisemitic trope called Judeo-Bolshevism.
 The tweet led to accusations of antisemitism against Woolery.
 In response to the criticism, Woolery tweeted: "Amazing to me, I point out that Marx and Lenin were Jewish, Fact of history, and now I'm being called anti-Semitic?
 Why do people do this?"

 On July 12, 2020, Woolery tweeted that the Centers for Disease Control and Prevention (CDC), doctors, the media, and the Democratic Party were lying about the COVID-19 pandemic.
 President Donald Trump retweeted Woolery's claims.
 The following day, Woolery tweeted that his son had tested positive for the virus and that the "COVID-19 pandemic is real".
 His Twitter account was later made private before later being made public again.